 Powers & Abilities

 Deadshot has no super human abilities.
-He is though an expert marksman with his phrase being "I never miss."
+He is an expert marksman with his phrase being "I never miss" and is considered the DCU's greatest sniper.
 Deadshot is also in excellent physical condition as well as being extremely agile and athletic.
+In the New 52 it has been revealed that Deadshot is a former Marine and a member of the League of Shadows, in addition to being a staple of the Suicide Squad.

 In Other Media